-A DIY MBA For Entrepreneurship:
+A DIY MBA For Creative Entrepreneurship:

 In close to a decade working in digital marketing, I found that I learned my most effective strategies and tactics through being apart of online mastermind groups and getting coaching and mentorship from successful entrepreneurs.

-I have found that the fastest way to learn is by finding successful entrepreneurs and creative leaders that I can work with directly to learn the right mindset and model their successful habits in my own way.
+I have found that the fastest way to learn is by finding successful creative entrepreneurs and leaders that I can work with directly to learn the right mindset and model their successful habits in my own way.

 So, based on my experience creating my own DIY MBA for improving entrepreneurial skills, here are some of the best ways I’ve found to create a successful online business:

 1. Follow The Principles of Lean Startup Methodology.

 The best way to build an online teaching business is to follow a build-measure-learn feedback loop.

 While many people spend years thinking about starting a business or planning it out, a lean approach means building an MVP (minimum viable product) fast so you can test your assumptions and start iterating your way to success.